This topic includes instructions for troubleshooting issues related to Tableau Server licensing.

 Troubleshoot role-based licensing

-This section provides information about resolving issues that can occur when adding the role-based Viewer, Explorer and Creator licenses to Tableau Server or Tableau Online, or when these licenses expire.
+This section provides information about resolving issues that can occur when adding the role-based Viewer, Explorer and Creator licenses to Tableau Server or Tableau Cloud, or when these licenses expire.
 The highest available license type is Creator, followed by Explorer, and finally Viewer.
 To learn more about role-based licensing, see Licensing Overview.

 A user or administrator is unlicensed due to license expiration